mskf3000/Tutorials-and-Cheat-Sheets/Git - Initing a Repo and Pushing to Origin.md

 That will clone the `Preworn-Main` directory into a new directory named `Preworn-Main` on you local machine.
 But if you want to change the name of the local repository’s directory name, just clone it with a new name—like `preworn_repo`—instead of `.` like this:

     git clone git@github.com:JackSzwergold/Preworn-Main.git preworn_repo

+### Cleaning a local repository of untracked files.

+So let’s say your Git repository somehow has files you don’t want to track in it and those files somehow fall out of the scope of a `.gitignore` file.
+Something that might be caused by accidentally copying files into the repository or somehow a codebase being infected by rogue malware.
+You can use `git clean` to clean things up for you.

+The first command you should run would be this command using the `-n` flag for a dry run:

+    git clean -f -d -n

+This would instruct `git clean` to clean up files (`-f`) as well as directories (`-d`).

+When you run that command as a dry run, be sure to check the list of files and directories sent back to you to make sure it’s definitely cleaning up files you no longer need.

+If you are satisfied that the results are correct, run the same command without the dry-run flag like this:

+    git clean -f -d

+And now, all of those unwanted files and directories should be gone.

 ***